-Serotonin dreams tends to be calm, relaxing, and vivid, but are sometimes more difficult to recall.
+Serotonin dreams tend to be calm, relaxing, and vivid, but are sometimes more difficult to recall.

 Some people with PTSD only get nightmares if they sleep 3 hours or longer.
 This is because normally REM periods, where nightmares occur, are short during the first half of the night, and longer during the second half.
 Setting an alarm to wake yourself after 3 hours, then taking a REM suppressor can work to prevent nightmares.

-Piracetam is a nootropic, or “smart” drug, a substance which is believed to have a positive impact on cognitive function.
+Piracetam is a nootropic, or “smart” drug, a substance that is believed to have a positive impact on cognitive function.

 It significantly suppresses dreaming and inhibits dream recall.